firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/hll-count-build.md

 # HLL_COUNT_BUILD

-Counts the approximate number of unique or not NULL values, aggregating the values to HLL++ sketches represented as the [BYTEA data type](../general-reference/bytea-data-type.md).
+Counts the approximate number of unique not NULL values, aggregating the values to HLL++ sketches represented as the [BYTEA data type](../general-reference/bytea-data-type.md).
 Multiple sketches can be merged to a single sketch using the aggregate function [`HLL_COUNT_MERGE`](hll-count-merge.md).
 To estimate the final distinct count value, the scalar function [`HLL_COUNT_ESTIMATE`](hll-count-estimate.md) can be